 - Where Do You Learn HTML & CSS in 2020?

 - Codecademy HTML & CSS Courses and Tutorials

-As a designer, you need not wear all of the above hats because you may not have time to learn everything.
+As a designer, you need not wear all of the hats because you may not have the time to learn every skill mentioned above.
 Just knowing at least two non-technical skills (a.k.a soft skills) and one additional technical skill should be enough to give you a significant and flourishing career.

 There is also collaboration and mentorship opportunities you may want to consider when honing your new skills to add them to your portfolio.
 It is always better to seek help and learn from industry experts who have done it all.